Dedenwrg/CKBoost/contracts/contracts/ckboost-tipping-type/README.md

-# ckboost-campaign-lock
+# ckboost-tipping-type

 TODO: Write this readme

-*This contract was bootstrapped with [ckb-script-templates].*
+_This contract was bootstrapped with [ckb-script-templates]._

 [ckb-script-templates]: https://github.com/cryptape/ckb-script-templates